-39 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2020
+39 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2021

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2020 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2021 and which have not been adopted in these financial statements.
 The new standards include:

-Effective for accounting periods

-beginning on or after

-HKFRS 17 "Insurance Contracts" 1 January 2023
+Effective for accounting periods beginning on or after HKFRS 17 "Insurance Contracts" 1 January 2023

-The Group is in the process of assessing the possible impact on its financial statements in the period of initial application of HKFRS 17.
+The Group is in the process of preparing the implementation of HKFRS 17.